-Since 2004, Highstead has been dedicated to nurturing the next generation of conservation-minded leaders through an internship program available to recent graduates of Bachelor’s or Master’s level programs.
+Since 2004, Highstead has been dedicated to nurturing the next generation of conservation and ecologically-minded leaders through an internship program available to recent graduates of Bachelor’s or Master’s level programs.

-The program offers hands-on experience in a range of conservation fields, with close mentorship by members of Highstead’s senior staff.
+The program offers hands-on experience in a range of conservation, ecology, and stewardship fields, with close mentorship by members of Highstead’s senior staff.

 Here are quotes from past interns highlighting key experiences from this program: